Gayan-Sachintha/Project-QueezyBunch/README.md

 **This project is licensed under the :** [MIT License](https://choosealicense.com/licenses/mit/)

-Happy shopping at Chamika Mobile! 📱✨
+## Happy Gaming with QueezyBunch! 🎮🕹️🎉